TheGooseGuy/CIS-6020-Artificial-Intelligence/Lecture Notes/Lecture 2 Intelligent Agents.md

 - Representing knowledge is important for good agent design
 - Challenging environments are partially observable, stochastic, sequential, dynamic, and continuous and contain multiple agents

+Not all AI problems a good fit for or require an agent model, e.g., playing solitaire